 Sourcing products from well-known companies may seem daunting, but you’d be surprised how many consumer giants offer wholesale products made deliberately with business owners like you in mind.
 For example, JOANN Fabrics has a huge variety of bulk items perfect for craft or maker subscription boxes.

-The best part of buying wholesale from reputable distributers is product quality and positive name association.
-Say for example you’re sourcing for a quilting box.
-Imagine in your next month’s shipment being able to include an insert that says this month’s material was sourced by JOANN Fabrics – this brand recognition can instill positive feelings in your subscriber base and a perception of higher value, quality, and legitimacy.
+The best part of buying wholesale from reputable distributors is product quality and positive name association.
+Say, for example, you’re sourcing for a quilting box.
+Imagine that in your next month’s shipment, you’re able to include an insert that says this month’s material was sourced by JOANN Fabrics!
+This brand recognition can instill positive feelings in your subscriber base and a perception of higher value, quality, and legitimacy.

 Subscription Box Product Sourcing

-Sourcing products doesn’t need to stop with these approaches; in fact, there are several other ways to find brand partners, like trade shows & conventions, using distributors catalogues, and even being the source of your own products.
-Whatever the approach used, the goal is the same: give yourself exposure and access to brand partners that will resonate with your target demographic and make sure a superior customer experience.
+Sourcing products doesn’t need to stop with these approaches.
+In fact, there are several other ways to find brand partners: like trade shows & conventions, using distributors’ catalogs, and even being the source of your own products.
+Whatever the approach used, the goal is the same – to give yourself exposure and access to brand partners that will resonate with your target demographic and ensure a superior customer experience.

-Now that you’ve got your products sourced, make sure you have a box to put them in!
-Check out the options from Cratejoy!
+Now that you’ve got your products sourced, make sure you have a box to put them in.
+Check out the options from Cratejoy’s partnership with BoxUp!

 Which methods do you use for product sourcing, and what challenges have you face?
 Let us know in the comments below.